51x/EveryCon/README.md

 =======
 It is possible to visually connect anything to anything or anyone to anyone.
 This project is intended to create a simple interface for that.

+The connection core could be a simple point, continuing with two, three..etc.
+With four there is possibility for 3D already.

-Pre-Alpha version, 0.1
+Pre-Alpha version, 0.2

-Specs v0.1
+Specs v0.2
 =======

 Target specifications for client side code
   - HTML5
   - CSS
-  - SVG
+  - Canvas or SVG (avoid if possible)
   - JavaScript (avoid if possible)

 Target specifications for server side code / db